Budget firms boom in gloom but sparkle to fade

 Households in the euro zone have struggled since the global financial crisis of 2008/2009 and only saw disposable incomes grow during the brief recovery of 2010.
 Retail sales in the region barely rose in August.

 Tight household budgets have helped shares in Easyjet gain 55 percent so far this year, more than double the average price rise for European airlines.
-Associated British Foods, owner of clothing retailer Primark, is up 18 percent for 2012.
+Associated British Foods (ABF.L), owner of clothing retailer Primark, is up 18 percent for 2012.

 A gloomy outlook and hardship have also lifted the shares of betting firms, which were already performing well after rapid growth in their online businesses.